MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 ### Issue: You don't see a specific quantum hardware provider on the Providers tab

 This issue occurs because the provider doesn't support the billing region your subscription is set in.
 For example, if your subscription is set in Israel, the Providers tab won't list Rigetti as an available provider.
-For a list of providers and their availability by country, see [Global availability of Azure Quantum providers](xref:microsoft.quantum.provider-availability).
+For a list of providers and their availability by country/region, see [Global availability of Azure Quantum providers](xref:microsoft.quantum.provider-availability).

 ### Issue: Workspace creation or adding/removing providers fails with "ResourceDeploymentFailure" or "ProviderDeploymentFailure"